Love on the Rocks: CASA’s $600M Venezuelan Plane Sale Hits Heavy Turbulence, Crashes

 - Significant market potential for many of EADS other products, like the containerized Trans-Hospitals it had set up in the wake of Hurricane Katrina.

 - Not to mention the CN-235MP serving with the US Coast Guard, and the C-295 tied up in a bid with Raytheon for the US Army’s 33-120 plane Future Cargo Aircraft contract.

-EADS had been silent up until this point, and indeed it still keeps a low profile.
-With that report in ABC, however, it has made its position clear.
+EADS had been silent up until this point, and still keeps a low profile.
+With that report in ABC, however, it made its position clear.
 Spanish subsidies and tax breaks might smooth over an unprofitable deal.
-They cannot make EADS’ potential losses go away, however, if it angers US lawmakers any further.
+They cannot make EADS’ potential losses go away if that deal angers US lawmakers any further.

 Of course, none of these bids are guaranteed wins; EADS could, in fact, lose them all.
 One can imagine the conversations, however.
 “Do tell me again – we are risking what pieces of business, exactly, for a 500 million Euro sale?”